ISDA Model Clause for DIS Rules (Frankfurt/Main Seat)

 (ii) The arbitration shall be conducted in accordance with the Arbitration Rules of the German Arbitration Institute (the "DIS"; the “Rules”).
 Capitalised terms used in this Section which are not otherwise defined in this Agreement have the meaning given to them in the Rules.

 (iii) [Option 1: The arbitral tribunal shall consist of one arbitrator, who shall be appointed in accordance with the Rules.3]

 [Option 2: The arbitral tribunal shall consist of three arbitrators.
 The members of the arbitral tribunal shall be appointed in accordance with the Rules.4]

 [Option 3: The arbitral tribunal shall consist of three arbitrators.
-The members of the arbitral tribunal shall be appointed in accordance with the Rules, save that the president of the arbitral tribunal shall be nominated by the DIS Appointing Committee.5]
+The members of the arbitral tribunal shall be appointed in accordance with the Rules, save that the chairman of the arbitral tribunal shall be nominated by the DIS Appointing Committee.5]

 (iv) The seat or legal place of arbitration shall be Frankfurt/Main, Germany.6

 (v) The language used in the arbitral proceedings shall be English.7

 ( ) Section 13(c) of the Agreement is hereby amended by deleting the word “Proceedings” in the first sentence of that Section and replacing it with the words “suit, action or proceedings before the German courts relating to the arbitration clause set out in Section 13(b) above or any arbitration proceedings contemplated thereby or any arbitral award obtained pursuant to such arbitration proceedings”.8

 ( ) Section 13(d) of the Agreement is hereby amended: